langdecc511/ARAA-Net/README.md

 ```

-If you want to train the DANet on the TSRS_RSNA-Articular-Surface dataset, please update the "datasets_root" in the config.py.
+If you want to train the ARAANet on the TSRS_RSNA-Articular-Surface dataset, please update the "datasets_root" in the config.py.

 ```